Analysis of signal waveform from a midsize liquid argon detetor: Conclusions

-This work describes a new model for interpreting liquid argon signal waveforms.
-In this model, the response of TPB is added to the classical luminescence theory of liquid argon.
-Based on the exist of delayed component of TPB re-emission and the classical decay time theory, three exponential time structure of the TPB re-emission is redefined.
-Full data fitting results show that the 1st time constant of TPB is about 1.6~ns, which is much shorter than liquid argon fast time constant.
-The 2nd time constant of TPB is about 30~ns, which is similar to that published in literatures~\cite{10,12}.
-The 3rd time constant is about 260~ns.
-The simulation shows that the 3rd exponential component of TPB plays an important role in the nuclear recoil events.
+Additionally, this work describes a model for interpreting liquid argon signal generation.
+In this model, the emission decay times of liquid argon is incorporated with the response of TPB.
+Based on the delayed component of TPB re-emission, a three-exponential time structure of TPB re-emission is introduced.
+Full data fitting results indicate that the 1st time constant of TPB is approximately 1.7 ns, which is significantly shorter than liquid argon's fast time constant.
+The 2nd time constant of TPB is about 31.8 ns, which is similar to the published literature~\cite{10,12}.
+The 3rd time constant is approximately 329 ns.
+Data analysis demonstrates that the slow decay time constant of liquid argon scintillation light is roughly 1482 ns, which is similar to the value reported in Ref~\cite{10,11}.

-In addition, this paper explains and validates the formation of the hump near 60-70~ns after the signal peak.
-Experiment data shows that the signal reflections cause the hump.
-The position of the hump is affected by the signal reflections between the feedthrough and the PMT base, and the shape of the hump can be tremendously influenced by the signal reflections between the feedthrough and the DAQ system.
-Besides, there are a sign that more obvious hump will appear when the detector gets bigger.
-After the reflection effect is put into the model, it could fit well with the experimental data both for the nuclear recoil events and the electron recoil events.

-The analysis of liquid argon signal waveform is important to understand the signal production mechanism of the detector.
-The slow component time constant of liquid argon can give a symbolic measure of liquid argon purity.
-With the growing of the size of liquid argon detectors, some effects that are different from small detectors emerge too.
+By comparing with the fit results of the model using three decay times~\cite{4,10,14} (appendix), we found that the difference in the slow component time constant obtained by two LAr signal models is about 3.4\%.
+Similar fast component time constants can be obtained by two LAr signal models.
+These small difference shows that the new waveform model can not only give right liquid argon slow component time constant, but also describe the hump structure in signal waveform well.